Me, you, and many others have at one point or another sought out the “best” exercise for fat loss (as well as for other goals I’m sure).

 Key Focus Points:

--Best is a relative term.
-Do not worry about what is the best exercise, just find a type of physical activity that you enjoy and can see yourself continuing long-term.
+- Best is a relative term.
+Don’t worry about what someone says is the “best exercise”, just find a type of physical activity that you enjoy and can see yourself continuing long-term.
 Whether participating in a hobby such as tennis, basketball, flag football, or gardening for 30 minutes everyday, just be active!

 Some advice on exercise: